-You'll need to attend up to four meetings a year.
+You'll attend up to four meetings a year.
 Many of these will be remote meetings but membership will involve attendance at physical meetings and events.

-You'll also have ongoing tasks, which may include planning divisional events, writing for the journal, working on guidance material or attending events to network and build the profile of the division.
+You'll be involved in ongoing tasks, which may include planning divisional events, writing for the journal, working on guidance material or attending events to network and build the profile of the division.

-- implement divisional strategy and ensure it aligns with BACP organisational strategy, so promoting counselling changes lives
+- implement the divisional strategy and ensure it aligns with our organisational strategy, so promoting counselling changes lives

 - engage with our members to better understand their views and what they want from the division